JunyaoPu/junyaopu.github.io/_posts/2022-05-01-AI-Development-Day-1.markdown

 ---

 # Motivation
-I was mainly using my local machine or remote server at university for my AI development.
-Upon joining my first job, our company shifted everything to the cloud, including my AI work.
-So, I started learning how to use AWS Sagemaker, EC2, and S3 bucket for our AI pipeline.
-Initially, we used Sagemaker for our AI work, but we found it to be more expensive and restrictive, with limitations such as hardware inquiry and limited space.
-As a result, we switched to using EC2, a cloud remote server that offers more freedom for development and a lower cost.
+I previously used local machines or university servers for AI development.
+Upon joining my first job, the company moved everything to the cloud, including my AI work.
+I learned to use AWS Sagemaker, EC2, and S3 bucket for our AI pipeline.
+We initially used Sagemaker, but found it expensive and restrictive with hardware limitations and limited space.
+Thus, we switched to EC2, a more cost-effective and flexible cloud remote server.

-I developed a pipeline that creates a simple EC2 instance and sets up my AI development environment with NVIDIA GPU driver, Docker, PyTorch, and Jupyter notebook.
-This is very convenient as I can quickly and easily establish a cloud machine for my AI work.
+I created a pipeline that creates a simple EC2 instance and sets up an AI development environment with NVIDIA GPU driver, Docker, PyTorch, and Jupyter notebook.
+This makes it quick and easy to establish a cloud machine for AI work.

 # The pipeline